MiroKeimioniemi/digital-fabrication-portfolio/content/page/final-project/index.md

   <br>
   <li value="9">Likely need to purchase a 5V power source capable of 9A as I could not find one at the lab.
 ESP32C3 can be powere on from its 5V pin with a diode but SAMD21 must be considered separately.</li>
   <br>
-  <li value="15">3/4D mill a sikablock to produce half an ellipsoid diffuser by vacuum forming 3mm transparent (or white) acrylic already available at the lab.
+  <li value="15">3/4D mill a sikablock to produce half an ellipsoid diffuser by vacuum forming 3mm translucent (or white) acrylic already available at the lab.

   Using Roland Modela MDX-40 might require a more elaborate design, where the piece to be vacuum formed might have to be produced in several layers.
 It, however, might not have sufficient length dimension either so 3D-axis milling with the larger CNC might be the best idea.
 It is a good idea to account for the fillet at the base of the mold by making it a bit higher than what the vacuum formed product should be.
 Remember to measure the height possible for a 3D-milled ellipsoid.
   </li>